[Networkmaine Logo]

 • Do not give insider information or advance knowledge to bidders

-• Avoid even the appearance of a conflict of interest with a bidder
+• Avoid the appearance of a conflict of interest with a bidder

 • Service providers are not allowed to assist with the process

-• Keep a record of all bids received (not just the winning bid)
+• Keep all bids received (not just the winning bid)

 • Respond to all bidders